wannabeaalu/Minted-A-Decentralised-NFT-Marketplace/README.md

 ## Overview

-Minted is a fully decentralized NFT marketplace developed as a major project by Prajjwal Kushwaha in November 2022.
+Minted is a fully decentralized NFT marketplace developed as a major project by me in feb 2025.
 The platform enables users to mint, buy, and sell NFTs with zero transaction costs, ensuring transparency, security, and ownership integrity.

 ## Features